HiItsMatt/InstaMail/README.md

 ```
 ```
-An Instagram Bot that checks my emails, summarises them using ChatGPT, and sends me the summaries via my Instagram inbox Uses the Gmail API, OpenAI API, and a library for accessing Instagram called Instagrapi
+An Instagram Bot that checks my emails, summarises them using ChatGPT, and sends me the summaries via my Instagram inbox

+Uses the Gmail API, OpenAI API, and a library for accessing Instagram called Instagrapi Also uses pystray to run as a tray application

+Has a batch file in the startup folder that runs it in the background so i dont have to open it when i turn on my computer
 ```

 ```